-is the potential impact of interest/profit rate changes on the bank's accruing or reported earnings.
-It focuses on risk-to-earnings in the near term, typically the next one year.
-Fluctuations in interest rates/profit rate generally affect reported earnings through changes in the bank's net interest/profit income, which is the difference between total interest/profit income earned from assets and total interest/profit expense incurred from liabilities.
-Our Group's EAR takes into consideration forecasts on budgeted new business generation and product pricing strategies.
+is the potential impact of profit rate changes on the Bank's accruing or reported earnings.
+It focuses on risk to earnings in the near term, typically the next one year.
+Fluctuations in profit rate generally affect reported earnings through changes in the Bank's net profit, which is the difference between total income earned from assets and total expense incurred from liabilities.
+Our Group's EAR is taking into consideration forecasts on new business generation and product pricing strategies.

-For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel interest rate/profit rate shock is applied to the static balance sheet positions.
+For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel profit rate shock is applied to the static balance sheet positions.
 The treatments and assumptions applied are based on the contractual repricing maturity and remaining maturity of the products, whichever is earlier.
 Items with indefinite repricing maturity are treated based on the earliest possible repricing date.
 The actual dates may vary from the repricing profile allocated due to factors such as pre-mature withdrawals, prepayment and so forth.

-INTEREST RATE RISK IN THE BANKING BOOK (continued)
+RATE OF RETURN RISK IN THE BANKING BOOK (continued)

-IRRBB Management (continued)
+RORBB Management (continued)